 We are committed to providing a learning atmosphere that reasonably accommodates persons with disabilities who are otherwise qualified.
 Prior to registration, applicants with disabilities are invited to discuss the program content and available facilities with the program director.
 Those with disabilities desiring to register should call 801-422-7692.

-No, theater experience is not a requirement.
+No, sketch experience is not a requirement.
 However, you will be expected to participate in each class.
 Participants of all ability levels attend the workshop.
 If you are willing to learn and try new things, you will have a great time.

 Each morning during the first week you will be in master classes and specialty workshops.
 The afternoons and evenings are for rehearsal time and activities.
 During the second week you will work primarily on the final show.
 There is little free time.